Woman who died at Dignitas leaves message for politicians urging law change

 Paola Marra died at the Swiss clinic on Wednesday, having fought breast and bowel cancer.

-A cancer sufferer who felt she had no choice but to travel to Dignitas left a message for politicians in the wake of her death, pleading for a change to the UK’s current “cruel law” criminalising assisted dying.
+A cancer sufferer who felt she had no choice but to travel to Dignitas left a message for politicians in the wake of her death, pleading for a change to the UK’s current “cruel law” which criminalises assisted dying.

 Paola Marra died at the Swiss clinic on Wednesday, having fought breast and bowel cancer.